π π π π π π π π π π π

 but overall, i think i can say that i'm very happy with how all of this turned out !! it's just that i feel i have yet to find a balance, and find my real place in this weird world, if that's even a thing.

-π“†ž films and series that make you go man..... this is cinema
+π films and series that make you go ABSOLUTE CINEMA

-when i listen back to these i think "there's definitely something about this that kept playing in some part of my brain and influenced the way i create" β†’ camiidae inspirations
+when i listen back to these i think "there's definitely something about this that kept playing in some part of my brain and influenced the way i create" β camiidae inspirationssome of the tools i use to make art:πΉHardware:

 - Casio CDP-S100 (88 keys electric piano)